acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 start_time: 540
 ---

+In this episode we will install and configure **MySQL** which is a **relational database management system** or **RDBMS**.
+Lets unpack what an RDBMS is.
+First what is a database?
+A MySQL database contains a set of tables (think excel or Google spread sheets where you have rows and columns of data) containing related data.
+So what is a *relational* database?
+A relational database has its data organization based on the relational [model of data](https://en.wikipedia.org/wiki/Relational_model), which basically means that data is stored in such a way to make **queries** (requests for specific pieces of the data) on the database efficient.

-In this episode we will install and configure the **MySQL Relational Database System**.
-MySQL is a free, open source database management system that runs as a service on your virtual machine.
+MySQL is a free, open source RDBMS that runs as a service on your virtual machine.
 It allows multiple clients to create and manage numerous databases.
+A client is a program or user who access or modifies data in databases which the MySQL service manages.

-WordPress requires a relational database system in order to organize and provide access to a database (which we will create later) that will store our WordPress site's information.
-This information includes posts pages, comments, categories, tags, custom fields, user data, URLs, and numerous site options.
+WordPress requires an RDBMS to store our site's information, including posts, pages, comments, categories, tags, custom fields, user data, URLs, and numerous site options.

 ## Installing the MySQL server package

-Let's install the MySQL server package on our VM.
-Once again, we will use the `apt` command and we will elevate our account to use administrative privileges via the `sudo` command.
+Let's install the MySQL server package on our VM which on Ubuntu is named `mysql-server`.
 ~~~
 $ sudo apt install mysql-server -y
 ~~~
 {: .bash}

-In my case, `apt` installed an additional 20 software packages and libraries in order to fulfil various required MySQL application dependencies.
+In this case, `apt` installed an additional 20 software packages and libraries in order to fulfil various required MySQL application dependencies.

-During the installation, you will be prompted -- repeatedly -- to set a password for the MySQL administrative 'root' user.
-(This is not to be confused with Ubuntu's 'root' user account.)
-You should leave this blank and select `<Ok>` because, later on, we will execute a script which allows us to better secure our MySQL environment and the root password will be set then.
+During the installation, you will be prompted -- repeatedly -- to set a password for the MySQL administrative 'root' user (this is not to be confused with Ubuntu's 'root' user account).
+You should leave this blank and select `<Ok>`, as later on we will execute a script which allows us to better secure our MySQL environment and the root password will be set then.

-## Fixing the MySQL 'root' account authentication scheme
+## Basic MySQL Operations

-Before we do anything, we need to fix the default method that Ubuntu uses to authenticate the MySQL 'root' user.
-By default, Ubuntu does not configure the MySQL 'root' account to use MySQL native password authentication.
-This means that you can log into Ubuntu using Ubuntu's 'root' administrator account (or use `sudo`) and then, when you subsequently log into MySQL, you would never be prompted for a password.
-We want to disable this behavior.

-To achive this, we will configure MySQL to use native password authentication for its 'root' account simply by running a couple of database administrator commands.

-First log into MySQL as 'root'.
+Lets try out our newly installed MySQL server.
+Lets start by connecting to our MySQL server using the MySQL monitor program which comes with our installation.
+A MySQL server can be a local server, in that it is running on the same computer you are working on, or it could be running on some other computer, in our case it is running locally.
 ~~~
 $ sudo mysql -u root
 ~~~